 Thursday: Amalfi Coast and Ravello

 - The town of Amalfi is rich in culture and history, food, wine and festivals.
 This small town, perched on the coastline, is dominated by Amalfi’s Cathedral and its main streets are lined with small shops and elegant bars.
 Merchants display their wares outside and nothing could be more pleasant than browsing through stalls of herbs and spices, jewelry, shoes, handmade Amalfi paper, and local lemon specialties such as soaps and local lemon liqueurs.
 Take time out to shop or enjoy a cappuccino and along with people watching.

 - If you have a sweet tooth we suggest a stop at the famous caffé that has been creating dolci since the 1800’s- get ready for a dessert like you have never tasted.
 This famous pastry shop bakes a one-of-a-kind Amalfi dessert with chocolate-drenched eggplant flavored with pine nuts, liqueur and orange, or you can try the fragrant ricotta & pear tart.

 - After visiting Amalfi, you will continue on to Ravello.
 This quaint town, often called the city between ‘sea & sky,’ is suspended high above the coast, with sweeping views that span the Tyrrhenian Sea, Salerno and Amalfi.
 Ravello is often called, the ‘International City of Music;’ known for its spectacular panoramic view from the gardens of Villa Cimbrone and its international summer music concerts.
 The town is set 350 meters over the rocky spur of the Amalfi Coast separating the Valle del Dragone from the Valle del Regina.
 When in Ravello, we suggest to visit the Villa Cimbrone, once the residence of Greta Garbo.
 Wander through the lush gardens and the Terrazza Della Rosa, or stroll down the path that leads to the Terrazzo dell’Infinito, Terrace of Infinity.
 This natural balcony is adorned with imposing marble busts and an almost 360 view of sea.
 From this unique vantage point you can see the distant Cilento Mountains and Licosa, the lush Amalfi Coast, its distinctive terraces of colorful lemon trees, and the typical whitewashed houses that cling to the rugged coastline.

-Add-On Anna, Our Guide for our Amalfi Food Lover’s Walk and Ravello Landmark Tour
+Add-On Our Guide For The Amalfi Food Lover’s Walk and Ravello Landmark Tour